Why Choose an AASM-Accredited Sleep Center?

 The Sleep Center at the University of Vermont Medical Center is accredited by the American Academy of Sleep Medicine (AASM).
 The AASM is the national accrediting body for sleep centers and sleep laboratories which promotes the highest quality of medical care for people with sleep problems.

 AASM accreditation is the gold standard by which the medical community and the public can evaluate the services provided by a sleep center or lab.
 The standards for accreditation ensure that sleep medicine providers display and maintain proficiency in areas such as testing procedures and policies, patient safety and follow-up, and physician and staff training.
-More information at www.aasmnet.org.
+More information can be found at www.aasmnet.org.

 What to Expect